CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 # uses: {owner}/{repo}/.github/workflows/{file}.yml@{branch_or_tag}

-# You can specify branch or tag
+# You can specify a branch or tag

 # ref: https://github.com/ZhgChgLi/github-actions-ci-cd-demo-share-actions/blob/main/.github/workflows/Automation-label-pr-base-branch.yml